batleforc/WeeboGitOps/docs/SubProject.md

 - On tag make a release if needed
 - Deploy the image/helm chart if needed

+If your GithubAction CI/CD need environment variable please create a separated Environments with branch who has access to these variable.

 ### Git hooks

 What my git hooks need to do: